UCSF-CBI/c4/docs/howto/r.md

 #### The **udunits2** package

 The **[udunits2]** package does not install out of the box.
-It seems to be due to a problem with the package itself, and the suggested instructions that the package gives on setting environment variable `UDUNITS2_INCLUDE` does not work.
+It seems to be due to a problem with the package itself, and the suggested instructions that the package gives on setting environment variable `UDUNITS2_INCLUDE` do not work.
 A workaround to install the package is to do:

 ```sh
 install.packages("udunits2", configure.args="--with-udunits2-include=/usr/include/udunits2")